debajyotidatta/debajyotidatta.github.com/_posts/2016-09-28-fast-text-and-skip-gram.md

         return K.sum(x, axis=1)
 ```

 Here is the network.
-Each word can have only certain number of n-grams.
+Each word can have the only certain number of n-grams.
 Here we are limiting that to 10.
-Each of these n-grams along with the word are then trained and we get a corresponding vector for each of the word and the ngrams in the word.
+Each of these n-grams along with the word is then trained and we get a corresponding vector for each of the word and the ngrams in the word.
 The n-grams are a superset of the vocabulary.
 Also because we first created a dictionary of words and then a dictionary of the char n-grams, the word "as" and the bigram "as" in the word "paste" are assigned to different vectors.
-Finally we add the corresponding vectors of n-grams in each word to get the final representation of the word from the corresponding char n-grams and do a dot product of these two vectors to find the similarity of these two words.
+Finally, we add the corresponding vectors of n-grams in each word to get the final representation of the word from the corresponding char n-grams and do a dot product of these two vectors to find the similarity of these two words.
 Notice that the difference with normal skip-gram in word2vec is just that this time each word also has the information of the corresponding character n-grams.
 This is the subword information it refers to.

 ```python